 Fred Buttell, Professor; Director, Wisner Center for Research on Children and Families, Tulane School of Social Work; MSW, Ph.D., University of Alabama.

-Rebecca A. Chaisson, Assistant Professor; LCSW, MSW, Ph.D.
-Tulane University School of Social Work.
+Dr. Reggie Ferreira, Assistant Professor; Ph.D., University of Louisville, Kent School of Social Work.

-Charles R. Figley, Professor, Paul Henry Kurzweg Distinguished Chair; Director, Tulane Traumatology Institute; Ph.D., Pennsylvania State University.
+Charles R. Figley, Associate Dean for Research, Professor & Paul Henry Kurzweg Distinguished Chair in Disaster Mental Health; Director, Tulane Traumatology Institute; Ph.D., Pennsylvania State University.

 Heather Gillis, Clinical Assistant Professor, Director of Field Education and Coordinator of TSSW's Community Service/Federal Work Study Program; Ph.D., Tulane School of Social Work; MSSW, University of Tennessee.

-Since 1999, Professor Gillis has focused her teaching efforts on field education, methods of practice, learning and research for practice, and preparing students to complete the professional project.
-Professor Gillis is a licensed clinical social worker and a board-approved clinical supervisor who has worked in direct practice for more than 20 years.
+Since 1999, Dr. Gillis has focused her teaching efforts on field education, methods of practice, learning and research for practice, and preparing students to complete the professional project.
+Dr. Gillis is a licensed clinical social worker and a board-approved clinical supervisor who has worked in direct practice for more than 20 years.
+Click here to see Dr. Gillis' CV.

 Laura Haas, Clinical Associate Professor; Ph.D., Tulane University; MBA, Georgia State University.